San Antonio Class Landing Platform Dock, United States of America

-The ship's radars include: an ITT AN/SPS-48E three-dimensional air search radar operating at C/D band, Lockheed Martin's AN/APQ-9B surface surveillance and tracking radar operating at I band, Raytheon's AN/SPS-64(V)9 navigation radar operating at I band and two Northrop Grumman Norden Systems AN/SPS-73 surface search radars operating at I-band.
+The ship's radars include: an ITT AN/SPS-48E 3D air search radar operating at C/D band, Lockheed Martin's AN/APQ-9B surface surveillance and tracking radar operating at I band, Raytheon's AN/SPS-64(V)9 navigation radar operating at I band and two Northrop Grumman Norden Systems AN/SPS-73 surface search radars operating at I-band.

 The ship is powered by four Colt-Pielstick 2.5 STC diesel engines developing 10,400hp each.
 The main reduction gears from Philadelphia Gear Corp turn two shafts with Bird Johnson controllable pitch propellers.

-A new high-power 'low-drag' propeller hub design provides improved propeller efficiency.
+A new high-power, 'low-drag' propeller hub design provides improved propeller efficiency.

 The ship's electrical power is provided by five 2,500kW Caterpillar ship service diesel generators (SSDG), with self-cleaning strainers and filters and electric pumps.
-Seven 200t York air-conditioning units are fitted for cooling of systems and habitation.
+Seven 200t York air-conditioning units are fitted for cooling systems and habitation.